Find a Job

 Working at Clark

 All students at Clark may apply for jobs — U.S. and international students, and undergraduate and graduate students.
-Most departments and offices at Clark hire students, but jobs — including federal work study jobs — are not guaranteed; they are can be very competitive.
-Make sure you spend time writing your resume and cover letter to put your best foot forward.
+Most departments and offices at Clark hire students, but jobs — including federal work study jobs — are not guaranteed; they can be very competitive.
+Make sure you spend time writing your resume and cove letter to put your best foot forward.

 What new student employees need to know